Australia's Victoria state brings forward school holidays amid coronavirus outbreak

 Australia's Victoria state will bring forward school holidays to plan for "remote, flexible learning", Premier Daniel Andrews told a news conference on Monday as states plan for the coronavirus pandemic.

-The move comes after images on social media showed thousands of Sydney residents defied social distancing orders to flock to the famous Bondi beach over the weekend.
-The beach was subsequently closed.
-"If we have a situation where this virus fundamentally gets away from us we will have thousands of people who will only survive if they can breathe with the assistance of a machine and we will not have enough machines, nurses and doctors to provide that care," Andrews warned.

-"I'm not sure whether I could make it any clearer than that."
-By contrast, NSW state, of which Sydney is the capital, will keep schools open.
+By contrast, New South Wales state, of which Sydney is the capital, will keep schools open although Premier Gladys Berejiklian encouraged parents to keep children at home if possible.

-"However, for practical reasons, in NSW we will be encouraging parents to keep their children at home," she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)